Table of contents

-Amyotrophic lateral sclerosis (ALS) belongs to the group of motor neuron diseases and is a rare degenerative disease of the motor nervous system.
-It adversely affects nerves and the motor neurons.
-Hence, any activity that requires the use of voluntary muscles, like walking, talking or chewing, gradually weakens over time in this disease.
-This leads to progressive limitation in activities of daily living.
-Although there is no cure for ALS, how fast the disease progresses can be slowed down.
+Amyotrophic lateral sclerosis ALS belongs to the group of motor neuron diseases and is a rare degenerative disease of the nervous system.
+The disease affects nerves and motor neurons.
+Therefore, activities such as walking, talking, chewing, or any other that requires voluntary muscles, gradually weaken.

-Research into the causes and potential treatments for the disease are ongoing.
-National organizations such as ALS Therapy Development Institute (TDI), the ALS Association, and the Centers for Disease Control and Prevention (CDC) all have funded projects in this area in 2020.
+Research into the causes and potential treatments for the disease is ongoing.
+National organizations such as ALS Therapy Development Institute (TDI), the ALS Association, and the Centers for Disease Control and Prevention (CDC) all funded projects in this area in 2020.

-A number of genetic variants are closely linked to ALS.
-Specific gene mutations associated with the disease lead to the pathological accumulation or premature degradation of misfolded proteins which ultimately triggers neurodegeneration.
+Experts have closely linked a number of genetic variations to the disorder.
+Specific gene mutations associated with the disease lead to the pathological accumulation or premature degradation of misfolded proteins, ultimately triggering neurodegeneration.

 Major genetic components in ALS